10 Everyday VPN Hacks That Actually Save You Money

 Is It Allowed?

 This is entirely legal.
 Airlines expect customers to browse from different locations.
-There is no law against using a foreign version of a website.
-Just ensure your credit card doesn't charge high foreign transaction fees, or use a fintech card like Revolut or Monzo to keep the savings.
+There is no law against checking a foreign version of a booking site.
+Just watch out for foreign transaction fees, local billing quirks and refund rules before you pay.

 Hack #4: Deep Discounts on Hotel Bookings